brpx/grafly-api-doc/migration.md

 ### Notes
 * URL attributes must be ASCII-only (URL-encoded).
 * Time attributes are in UNIX format (seconds since `1970-01-01 00:00:00 UTC`).
+* The article's `content` may be omitted (along with its `metadata` and `taxonomies`), turning it into a stub.
+When this is the case, its `objects` are migrated as normal but no actual article is created in Graf.ly.
+The `id` is the only mandatory attribute, which must always be unique for the whole article set.

 ### Format
 ```